wavemaker/docs/docs/apis-and-services/apis/mocking-bird/mocking-bird.md

 # MockingBird – Mock REST APIs

-**MockingBird** is WaveMaker’s API mocking solution that allows you to simulate REST APIs with realistic, live-like responses.
-It enables frontend development and testing to continue independently while backend APIs are still under development or temporarily unavailable.
+In real-world development, the backend is not always ready when frontend work begins.
+Waiting for APIs to be fully implemented can cause delays and slow down the development process.

-By using MockingBird, you can avoid development delays caused by incomplete or unstable backend services and maintain a continuous development workflow.
+This is where **MockingBird**, WaveMaker’s API mocking solution, comes in.
+It allows you to create and simulate REST APIs with realistic, live-like responses, enabling frontend development and testing to continue smoothly, even if the actual backend is still under development or temporarily unavailable.

 ---